-1. Make sure your catalytic combustor bypass or combustion fan is engaged: If your wood stove is equipped with a catalytic combustor (and most clean wood stoves are) you should turn on your stove’s combustion fan or bypass the catalytic combustor before opening the door.
-This helps to direct the flow up and out your chimney instead of out the door.
+1. Make sure your catalytic combustor bypass or combustion fan is engaged: If your woodstove is equipped with a catalytic combustor (and most clean wood stoves are) you should bypass the catalytic combustor before opening the door.
+This helps direct the flow up and out of your chimney instead of out the door.

-3. Don’t reload when there are flames: No smoke can come out of your wood burning stove if there is no smoke inside your wood stove!
-When first loading the wood there are open flames and a large amount of smoke inside your wood stove.
-But as the fire burns on and reduces down to coals, there is far less smoke produced.
+3. Don’t reload when there are flames: No smoke can come out of your wood burning stove if there is limited smoke inside your woodstove!
+When first loading the wood there are open flames and a large amount of smoke inside your woodstove.
+But as the fire burns on and reduces down to coals, far less smoke exists.
 Try to limit opening the door to when the fire is not open flaming and is only coals to stop smoke coming out of the stove when the door is open.

-4. Only use seasoned, non-resinous hard woods: Wet or oily wood produces much more smoke in wood burning stoves than seasoned hardwoods.
+4. Try to use seasoned, non-resinous hard woods: Wet or oily wood produces much more smoke in wood burning stoves than seasoned hardwoods.
 Sticking to seasoned hard woods helps minimize the smoke produced, and is good for efficient burning too.
 In some regions, hardwoods are not necessarily available and you should make sure your firewood is seasoned well.

 6. Crack the door before opening: When you first crack the door of your stove, the airflow inside your stove changes.
 Before opening the door completely, slightly crack the door and wait 10 to 20 seconds for the new airflow pattern to establish.
 Then open the door slowly.

-8. Check your flue pipe: If all else fails, the problem may be a result of a draft problem.
-Your wood stove relies on suction, called draft or draught, from the chimney to draw the smoke up out of your wood stove and out of your house.
+8. Check your flue pipe: If all else fails, the problem may be a draft problem.
+Your woodstove relies on suction, called draft or draught, from the chimney to draw the smoke up the woodstove chimney.
 There are a few items that can cause bad draft in wood burning stoves: a cold chimney, wind induced down draft, or even a clogged or obstructed chimney.
-If you’re still unable to stop smoke coming out of the stove when the door is open, even after trying all of the above tips, call a certified chimney sweep or wood stove installer to come and inspect your stove.
+If you’re still unable to stop smoke coming out of the stove door, even after trying all of the above tips, call a certified chimney sweep or wood stove installer to come and inspect your stove.

 Smoky wood burning stoves can be frustrating, but by changing just a few details about how you operate your wood stove, you can stop smoke coming out of a stove when the door is open easily.